brendt/stitcher.io/src/content/blog/2022-07-01-php-version-stats-july-2022.md

 Part of the answer though (I think) lies with the open source community: what are packages requiring as their minimal version?
 Are they encouraging their users to update, or not?

-I use Nikita's [popular package analyzer](*https://github.com/nikic/popular-package-analysis) to download the 1000 most popular composer packages.
-Next, I have a little script to get the lowest version they support from their `composer.json`.
+I used Nikita's [popular package analyzer](*https://github.com/nikic/popular-package-analysis) to download the 1000 most popular composer packages.
+Next, I used a little script to get the lowest version each package supports from their `composer.json` file.
 Here are the results:

 <table>